isomerpages/mol-services/_government-services/plan-my-family-finances.md

       <label class="tab-label" for="rstu-parents">4 Reasons You Should Top Up Their CPF for Retirement</label>
       <div class="tab-content">
       <ol>
-        <li>Your loved ones’ CPF Special Accounts (for those below age 55) or Retirement Accounts (or those aged 55 and above) earn higher interest of up to 6% per annum.</li>
+        <li>Your loved ones’ CPF Special Accounts (for those below age 55) or Retirement Accounts (for those aged 55 and above) earn higher interest of up to 6% per annum.</li>
         <li>By your loved ones’ Payout Eligibility Age, they’ll enjoy higher monthly payouts and/or extended payout durations under the CPF LIFE or Retirement Sum Scheme. </li>
         <li>If you are making cash top-ups for yourself, you can enjoy tax relief* equivalent to the amount of cash top-ups made, up to $7,000 per calendar year.</li>
         <li>If you make cash top-ups for your loved ones (such as parents, grandparents, spouse and siblings), you can enjoy additional tax relief* of up to $7,000 per calendar year.</li>